mirage335/universalTechnologySpecificationTextbook/README.md

 directly comparable experiments.
 Modern technology and science can quantify all of the relevant risks, but the sources of risk are very numerous and not all widely understood.
-Modern medicine is already arguably much too aggressive in understaing the risks of introducing subtle yet severe lifelong deficiencies.
+Modern medicine is already arguably much too aggressive in understating the risks of introducing subtle yet severe lifelong deficiencies.

 If you proceed with surgery of any kind with less than very strong